What We Stand For

-- Print Edition Designer
+- Print Edition Design

 - Laura Garcia

-- Sal Sandoval
+- Itzel Muñoz and Sal Sandoval

-- Emilio Nikolas Garcia
+- Emilio Nikolas Garcia and Mauricio Rivera

 Laura Garcia is editor of the Tribuno del Pueblo.
 She is also a co-editor of Teatro Chicana, A collective Memoir and Selected Plays, published by UTPress.
 As a journalist, she has reported on youth peace summits and struggles of the poor in the hemisphere.
 As part of the Mexico Solidarity Network she visited Ciudad Juarez, Chihuahua.
 After her return she wrote,"Who is Killing the Women of Juarez."
 She was a delegate to the NGO Forum on Women in Beijing, China.
 She is a member of MALCS (Mujeres Activas de Letras y Acción Social.

 Maria Martinez is a community organizer in Los Angeles.
 As a mother of two children in a school district where four schools are being privatized, she is committed to fighting for a public education system where the education needs of every child and adult are met.
 Maria traveled to the World Social Forum in Venezuela and to Oaxaca, Mexico to a tri-national education conference with Quality Education as a Human Right (QECR).

 Richard Monje, Chicago and Midwest Regional Joint Board, Workers United, assistant director.
 Much of his work is in states like Michigan and Ohio, organizing low-wage workers.
 "We have to galvanize around a vision of how to reconstruct the government with a program based upon the needs of people.
 Republicans and Democrats have done this from the standpoint of their interests.
 We need a program from the standpoint of the poor and working people."